opendatacentre/opendc-mini/docs/README.md

 * Administrative access to a Kubernetes 1.7.x cluster.
 * RBAC disabled (although a later version of **opendc-mini** may incorporate RBAC).
 * A local installation of `kubectl` that is configured to access the Kubernetes cluster.
+* Control of DNS zone records if using `Kube Lego`.

 ## Architecture